Home » Budapest » Szechenyi Baths tickets

 • Outdoor Fun Pool with jacuzzi and whirlpool

-Besides access to all the facilities of Szechenyi Thermal Spa Baths, this ticket also gets you a private cabin and a relaxing massage.
+Besides access to all Szechenyi Thermal Spa Baths facilities, this ticket also gets you a private cabin and a relaxing massage.

-During this highly-popular massage session, Swedish techniques get used to relax your body and soul.
+Swedish techniques are used to relax your body and soul during this highly popular massage session.

 The minimum age requirement for a massage at Szechenyi Baths is 18 years.